Darkathx/Catan_be/README.md

 This module consists of the implentations for server-side development of desktop application of our Catan game.

+- Detailed documentation of the project can be found on [./documents/Catan Backend.pdf](./documents/Catan%20Backend.pdf)

 ## Used Libraries
 - Kotlin (for cleaner entities)
 - Spotless (linter)